bcastets-robotiq/grippers/docs/1-Environment setup.md

      }
    }
    ```

+   Together these settings produce a fully static executable:
+   `SERIALPORT_LIBRARY` points at libserialport's static archive instead
+   of its `.dll`, and `-static -static-libgcc -static-libstdc++`
+   statically links the C/C++ runtime too — without that second part
+   you'd still need MSYS2's own `libstdc++`/`libgcc` DLLs at runtime
+   even with libserialport itself linked statically.
+That's what lets
+   what you build run on any Windows machine with no MSYS2 or its DLLs
+   installed.
 3. Command Palette → **CMake: Select a Kit**.
    On Windows, pick the **MSYS2 UCRT64 GCC** kit registered above.
    On Linux/macOS, pick whichever kit CMake Tools finds for your system compiler.